BaseFEX/basefex-api-docs/README.md

-# Official Documentation for the BaseFEX API and WebSocket
+# BaseFEX API and WebSocket
  Official Documentation for the BaseFEX API and WebSocket